Yes, this would be the Mitchell Hashimoto for whom HashiCorp is named.

 “Business Answer = we’re really interested in providing features targeted for these customers and Terraform is moving in that direction.
 We do have items currently in development for next year focused on the mid-market.”

-To keep this from getting too long, I’m splitting this into 2 parts – part 2 coming soon.
+To keep this from getting too long, I’m splitting this into 2 parts – part 2 now available here.

 Thanks for reading!